Expert Traffic Lawyers in Melbourne

 Traffic offences cover a broad range of charges.
 Common examples include careless driving and low-level drink-driving.
 Whilst serious examples culpable driving causing death and dangerous driving causing death or serious injury.
 Exposing emergency workers to danger by driving is a relatively new traffic offence.

-No matter how serious the traffic offence is, it will often require a close technical analysis by your legal representatives and other experts engaged by our firm.
-Our team at Slades & Parsons is best-placed to advance all available defences on your behalf in this complex field of the criminal law.
+A traffic offence will often require a close technical analysis by your legal representatives and other experts engaged by our

 Dangerous Driving Causing Serious Injury